What is a Chart of Accounts? A How-To with Examples

 The balance sheet accounts

-We call these the “balance sheet” accounts because we need them to create a balance sheet for your business, which is one of the most commonly used financial statements.
+We call these the “balance sheet” accounts because we need them to create a balance sheet for your business.
+The balance sheet is one of the most commonly used financial statements.
 There are three kinds of balance sheet accounts:

 Asset accounts record any resources your company owns that provide value to your company.
 They can be physical assets like land, equipment and cash, or intangible things like patents, trademarks and software.